iamapinan/oauth-install-all/README.md

 no outside dependencies anymore which is perfect for development purposes and running it for instance in a virtual machine.

-You can run this script on but Linux and Mac OS X systems.
+You can run this script on Linux and Mac OS X systems.

 # Configuration
 There are some things you can configure in the script.
 One is the path to